HomeOnMars/projektoOmnijo/teknikoj/Unuoj.md

 with a difference of 3.7 cm.
-This is part of Omnijo's intentional effort to technologically isolate itself from the rest of the world, without directly imposing on people's freedom...
-Basically one of the main points of coming up with its own unit system in the first place.
+This is part of Omnijo's intentional effort to technologically isolate itself from the rest of the world, without directly imposing on people's freedom… Basically one of the main points of coming up with its own unit system in the first place.
 (The other being satisfying